KeyWorksRW/wxUiEditor/src/generate/README.md

 wxWidget names are prefixed with `wx.` followed by the name of the widget without the "wx" prefix (e.g. `wx.StaticText` for `wxStaticText`). wxEmptyString is special-cased to use `""` instead of `wxEmptyString`.

+Python uses indentation as the equivalent to braces in C++ -- which makes correct indentation critical.

 ## wxLua

 wxWidget names are prefixed with `wx.` followed by the full wxWidget name (e.g. `wx.wxStaticText`).